You love capturing the beauty of everyday moments.

 Let’s say that you are shooting under the bright mid-day sun.

 Fire the strong/flash to fill in the shadows on the face of the subject.
-What should be the power setting on the strobe?
+What should the power setting on the strobe be?
 Ideally, start with anything at +1 over what you meter for the background.

-The way you can do this is by manually setting the output on your strobe/flash to ensure it fires just the right amount of light for the best results.
+You can do this by manually setting the output on your strobe/flash to ensure it fires just the right amount of light for the best results.

 Manually setting your strobe/flash power output can be tedious and is only recommended for advanced users because it requires advanced knowledge of exposure.